Nonpesson History, Family Crest & Coats of Arms

 Early Origins of the Nonpesson family

 The surname Nonpesson was first found in Devon where they held a family seat anciently as Lords of the Manor.
-The name originally was the Norman Mont-pincon or pincun from the barony and castle in Normandy
+The name originally was the Norman Mont-pincon or pincun from the barony and castle in Normandy.

 Ralf de Montpincon was the Norman noble dapifer who was granted lands in Devon for his assistance at the Battle of Hastings in 1066 A.D.
 Meanwhile in Normandy, the head of the family, Hugh de Monte Pincon held the service of three knights from Montpincon Castle in 1172.

 Migration of the family from Normandy to England continued for centuries as seen by Richard Pynson (died 1530) who was a Norman by birth, but was naturalized on 26 July 1513.
 He became a printer in London.
 "From his method of working it is clear that he learnt the art in Normandy, probably in the office of Guillaume le Talleur."

 Burton Pynsent House is a historic country-house in the parish of Curry Rivel, Somerset.
 It was built in 1765 for William Pitt, 1st Earl of Chatham, after he inherited the estate from Sir William Pynsent (1642-1719.)
 "It was the property of Sir William Pynsent, Bart., and, with other estates, was left by him to the great Earl of Chatham, in testimony of respect for his character."
 Pynsent Column stands on Troy Hill, a spur of high ground about 700 m north-east of the house.

 Important Dates for the Nonpesson family

 This web page shows only a small excerpt of our Nonpesson research.
 Another 99 words (7 lines of text) covering the years 1094, 1642, 1719, 1689, 1679, 1765, 1765, 1790, 1859, 1818, 1864 and 1850 are included under the topic Early Nonpesson History in all our PDF Extended History products and printed products wherever possible.

 Nonpesson Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Nonpesson have been found, including Pinson, Pincon, Pinsent, Pensent, Pensons, Pinsons, Pinser, Pincer, Poinson, Poincon, Pynson, MontPinson, Montpinson, Mountpinzo, Mompesson, Pinsun, Montepinson, Montepesson, Montepinsun and many more.

 Early Notables of the Nonpesson family (pre 1700)

 Outstanding amongst the family at this time was Sir William Pynsent or Pinsent, 1st Baronet (1642-1719), of Urchfont, Wiltshire, an English politician, Member of the Parliament for Devizes in 1689; and his son, Sir William Pynsent, 2nd Baronet (c.1679-1765), an English politician, Member of the Parliament for Taunton, unfortunately the title...

 Another 50 words (4 lines of text) are included under the topic Early Nonpesson Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Nonpesson family

 For many English families, the social climate in England was oppressive and lacked opportunity for change.
 For such families, the shores of Ireland, Australia, and the New World beckoned.
 They left their homeland at great expense in ships that were overcrowded and full of disease.
 Many arrived after the long voyage sick, starving, and without a penny.
 But even those were greeted with greater opportunity than they could have experienced back home.
 Numerous English settlers who arrived in the United States and Canada at this time went on to make important contributions to the developing cultures of those countries.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Nonpesson were among those contributors: William Pinsen who settled in Virginia in 1623; Joseph Pinson who settled in Virginia in 1663; Roger Pinson settled in Jamaica in 1665; Samuel Pinson settled in Barbados in 1685.

 - ^ Smith, George (ed), Dictionary of National Biography.
 London: Smith, Elder & Co., 1885-1900.
 Print